27 February 2020

 Clotted Cream

 1 In large bowl, whisk together flour, sugar, yeast and salt.
-In small saucepan, heat together butter, milk and water until butter is melted and mixture is very warm, but not more than 130F/54C (a great little thermometer).
+In small saucepan, heat together butter, milk and water until butter is melted and mixture is very warm, but not more than 130F/54C on an instant-read thermometer.
 Line two baking sheets with parchment.
 I use one half sheet pan and one quarter sheet pan for this recipe.
 Lightly oil a 2-quart bowl for proofing the dough.
 I use a 2-quart glass measure, which makes it very easy to tell when the dough has doubled.

 2 With dough whisk or large wooden spoon, stir warm liquid and beaten egg into flour mixture until blended.
 The dough will be very sticky.